alacritty/alacritty/README.md

 Although it's possible the default configuration would work on your system, you'll probably end up wanting to customize it anyhow.
-There is a default `alacritty.yml` at the git repository root.
+There is a default `alacritty.yml`, `alacritty_macos.yml`, and `alacritty_windows.yml` at the git repository root.
 Alacritty looks for the configuration file as the following paths:

 1. `$XDG_CONFIG_HOME/alacritty/alacritty.yml`
 2. `$XDG_CONFIG_HOME/alacritty.yml`